xiaolai/regular-investing-in-box/docs/en/README.md

 >
 >> [https://www.cnbc.com/berkshire-hathaway-portfolio/](https://www.cnbc.com/berkshire-hathaway-portfolio/)

-Of course, if you actually did this, your success would be dependent on whether you were able to hold the stocks for as long as Warren Buffett does.
+Of course, if they actually did this, their success would be dependent on whether you were able to hold the stocks for as long as Warren Buffett does.
 For the vast majority of people, holding for the long term is a much bigger challenge than making the initial choice of what to buy.

 Alternatively, they could go to Joel Greenblatt's [Magic Formula Investing site](https://www.magicformulainvesting.com), enter a few parameters, and buy the suggested collection of stocks.
 It's important to note, however, that Greenblatt's Magic Formula is not suitable for regular investing, since his method is to choose a new batch of stocks each year.
 See?
 Regular investing isn't the only effective strategy, it's just the easiest for most people to put into practice.

 Why can we blindly follow these truly successful investors who have shown excellent returns over the long term?
 It's because they have used their own strategies over the long term, and their strategies have passed the test of time.
-They are skilled at thinking with a long-term perspective, or else they wouldn't have been able to carry out their initial strategies over the long term.
+They are skilled at thinking with a long-term perspective, or else they wouldn't have been able to carry out their strategies over the long term.
 In their eyes, the long-term effectiveness of a strategy is not related to how complicated it is.
 To the contrary, only simple strategies can actually be carried out over the long term.
 Furthermore, the long-term effectiveness of a strategy is not correlated to the intellect of the user.
 The core prerequisite for the long-term effectiveness of an investment strategy is whether or not it is faithfully carried out over the long term.

 **In fact, there is no secret to success.
 Even if there were, it would be an "open secret".** All paths to success are open, as are all of the necessary tools and knowledge.
-It's just few people are able to patiently follow a path, picking up knowledge and understanding bit-by-bit, and persistently execute along the way.
+It's just that few people are able to patiently follow a path, picking up knowledge and understanding bit-by-bit, and persistently execute along the way.
 How few?
 They're actually quite hard to find.

 These people are the rare ones who have achieved a **unity of knowledge and action**.
-Actually the suggestions of anyone in any field throughout history who has achieved unity of knowledge and action are worth acceptation and putting into practice.
+Actually, the suggestions of anyone in any field throughout history who has achieved unity of knowledge and action are worth accepting and putting into practice.
 If we understand it right away, that's great, just do it.
 If at first we don't understand, we can **blindly follow**.

 The key point is that investing ideas from the most successful investors are free!
-You don' even need to worry that these ideas will be adopted by everyone and lose their effectiveness, because history has shown that the vast majority of people won't use these ideas.
+You don't even need to worry that these ideas will be adopted by everyone and lose their effectiveness, because history has shown that the vast majority of people won't use these ideas.
 Maybe it's because most people are afraid of simplicity.
 They think that success is difficult, so they must discover a complicated secret or they won't be able to succeed.
 There's also another important and common fear involved that keeps people from following this priceless advice: it's terrifying to use our own money to carry out other people's ideas that we still don't understand!

 Of course, there's yet another reason: